blckbx/lnd-hybrid-mode/README.md

 [DBG] NANN: HostAnnouncer checking for any IP changes...
 [DBG] NANN: IP change detected! ln.example.com:9735: 111.11.11.11:9735 -> 222.22.22.22:9735
 ````
-Achieving this, `lnd.conf` needs to know the domain for resolution:
+Achieving this, `lnd.conf` needs to know domain for resolution:
 ````
 [Application Options]
 externalhosts=ln.example.com
 ````
-Additionally a port can be specified, if the default port (9735) can not be used:
+Additionally a port can be specified if default port (9735) can not be used:
 ````
 [Application Options]
 externalhosts=ln.example.com:9999
 ````
-Lightning explorers like [1ml.com](https://1ml.com) and [amboss.space](https://www.amboss.space) show and use IP addresses.
+Lightning explorers like [1ml.com](https://1ml.com) and [amboss.space](https://www.amboss.space) show and use IP addresses only.
 The node itself also makes use of the resolved IP address only (see `lncli getinfo`).
 Domains can be some fancy give-away for peering invitations on chat groups or printed on business cards ... who knows what it might be good for in the future.

 ## **Special Case: VPN Setup** ##
 If anonymity is crucial, setting up clearnet behind a VPN could be a solution.
 To achieve this, some preconditions must be checked and met: